mad-sol-dev/codex-as-mcp/README.md

 **Spawn multiple subagents via Codex-as-MCP**

-Each subagent runs `codex e --full-auto` with complete autonomy in a specified directory.
+Each subagent runs `codex e --full-auto` with complete autonomy inside the MCP server's current working directory.
 Perfect for Plus/Pro/Team subscribers leveraging GPT-5 capabilities.

 **Use it in Claude Code**